Skip to Content

 How can I compare my center's characteristics with others?

-The Center Performance Analytics (CPA) tool, available on the CIBMTR Portal, is designed to support center performance and quality initiatives using the dataset from the Transplant Center-Specific Survival Analysis.
+The Center Performance Analytics (CPA) tool, available on the CIBMTR Portal, is designed to support center performance and quality initiatives using the dataset from the Center-Specific Survival Analysis.
 Users authorized by their center can compare their center's data relative to aggregated data from other centers using predefined filters that include geographic region, historical performance, volume of HCTs, and patient population served.
-CPA is refreshed annually following release of the Transplant Center-Specific Survival Report.
+CPA is refreshed annually following release of the Center-Specific Survival Analysis.

 Why can't the survival calculator generate expected survival on more than one patient at a time?